988 (Call/Text/Chat)

 Medication Management Services

-AMHC offers psychiatric medication management services for adults and children that compliments other outpatient services that the individual is receiving.
+AMHC offers psychiatric medication management services for adults and children that complement other outpatient services that the individual is receiving.
 On occasion, medication management may be offered without additional AMHC services.

 Employee Assistance Program (EAP)